 Downloads (version 3.7.1)

-The SLiM Manual includes a collection of recipes for common situations.
+The SLiM Manual includes a collection of over 100 recipes for common situations.
 You can download a zip archive of those recipes, if you wish; they are also directly available through SLiMgui’s File menu.
 The Eidos Manual covers the details of the Eidos language, used to control SLiM via scripting.
-Reference sheets for both SLiM and Eidos make them easy to use with minimal use of the full documentation.
+Reference sheets for both SLiM and Eidos, downloadable above, make them easy to use with minimal use of the full documentation.

 Note that the source code archive provided above contains neither macOS specific code, nor the Xcode project for SLiM; it is intended for users on Linux and Windows (macOS users are strongly encouraged to use the macOS Installer rather than building from sources).
 The complete sources including macOS files can be found on GitHub; you can get the sources for a tagged release, such as 3.7.1, or for the current development head.

-With SLiMgui for Mac OS X you can visualize your simulation as it runs and examine its parameters in real-time, allowing for much easier simulation development.
+With the SLiMgui graphical modeling environment (compatible with macOS, Linux, and Windows), you can visualize your simulation as it runs and examine its parameters in real-time, allowing for much easier simulation development.

 A screenshot of SLiMgui simulating the population dynamics of a CRISPR/Cas9 “gene drive” in a six-subpopulation island model with spatial variation in selection on the driver allele.
 The Eidos scripting area is on the left, output is on the right.
 A visual representation of the population structure is shown in the subwindow, and all of the individuals in the six subpopulations can be seen at top (colored according to their relative fitness).
 The central black bar shows a summary of the genetic variation present in the population; rare neutral mutations are visible as short yellow bars, and the tall red bar represents the driver allele approaching fixation.